-Notice: All first-time full-time students at Ozarka College are required to complete the College Success Course, with a grade of C or better, by the end of their second semester.
+Notice: All first-time full-time students at Ozarka College are required to complete the COLL1001 College Success Course, with a grade of C or better, by the end of their second semester.
+If they do not, then in the third semester, they will only be allowed to enroll in COLL1001 College Success.

-Division of Math, Science, and Education
+Division of Math & Science